urql-graphql/urql/docs/advanced/subscriptions.md

 In the above example, we add the `subscriptionExchange` to the `Client` with the default exchanges add before it.
 The `subscriptionExchange` is a factory that accepts additional options and returns the actual `Exchange` function.
 It does not make any assumption over the transport protocol and scheme that is used.
-Instead we need to pass a `forwardSubscription` function which is called with an "enriched" _Operation_ every time the `Client` attempts to execute a GraphQL Subscription.
+Instead, we need to pass a `forwardSubscription` function which is called with an "enriched" _Operation_ every time the `Client` attempts to execute a GraphQL Subscription.

 When we define this function it must return an "Observable-like" object, which needs to follow the